Creating a New Tradition for Students with Special Needs

 Students Reap Rewards

-- At Therapeutic Day School, our students benefit in ways that yield measureable marks of their development.
+At Therapeutic Day School, our students benefit in ways that yield measurable marks of their development.

 - 40% to 45% of high-school students hold jobs in our in-school work program